themesberg/flowbite/content/getting-started/next-js.md

 ## Next.js starter project

-We have also created an open-source Next.js starter project that has Tailwind CSS and Flowbite React set up beforehand and you can go ahead and clone it by checking out the [repository on GitHub](https://github.com/tulupinc/flowbite-next-starter).
+The Flowbite community has created an open-source Next.js starter project that has Tailwind CSS and Flowbite React set up beforehand and you can go ahead and clone it by checking out the [repository on GitHub](https://github.com/tulupinc/flowbite-next-starter).